 Three years and over 1,000 eBay auctions later, the actual value of model trains remains a mystery to me.
 The final auction price of whatever I’ve listed for sale depends greatly on how many modelers are looking it at the time.
-Prices fluctuate wildly; a train I sold for $80 last year might sell today for $20, and vice versa.
+Regardless, the value of most items has decreased since I inherited them.
 My father had a pretty good sense of what his collection would earn if sold piece-by-piece, but how many people would invest the time and energy to tackle such a project?
 It would surely have been easier to take a lump sum from someone else more eager than I to do it.
 If I hadn’t had the time, I’d have emptied out Dad’s house a lot faster than the two years it took me.
 My two brothers confessed they’d have cleared it out in a week, its contents (trains included) transported swiftly by dumpster to the nearest landfill.

 As seniors retire, downsize, and eventually transition through various stages of assisted living on the way to their graves, what, exactly, is happening to their stuff?
 Why do they hold onto it for so long?
 It’s clear that many Americans have a problem with this; we actually spend billions annually just to store the stuff we don’t use:

 Reality TV shows, like Storage Wars, Pawn Stars, and Hoarding: Buried Alive, chronicle our obsession with buying, selling, collecting, storing and parting with “stuff.”
 Even Antiques Roadshow can hoodwink you into buying some ugly urn for $20 at a garage sale on the chance that it’s really a $60,000 Ming vase.
 On some level though, we Americans know we have a problem: it’s no accident that two recent books on clearing out household crap have become best sellers, urging us to “tidy up” the Japanese way, or undertake Swedish death cleaning.